vuestorefront/vue-storefront/packages/core/docs/contributing/creating-changelog.md

 ## Steps

-1. Go to folder `/changelog`, create a `.js` file and give it the same name as a number of your current issue form GitHub.
+1. Go to folder `/changelog`, create a `.js` file, and give it the same name as a number of your current issue from GitHub.
 For example `4523.js`
 2. Copy this code below, paste it inside your `.js` file and fill it in with your data and save it

 ```js